 B) ORGANISATIONAL STRUCTURE

-NORTHCODERS GROUP LIMITED (13378742) is the parent company of Northcoders Ltd and Northcoders TechEd Ltd .
+NORTHCODERS GROUP LIMITED (13378742) is the parent company of Northcoders Ltd.

 Northcoders Group Limited is controlled by a Board of Directors.

-Manchester Technology Centre is Head Quarters, with further offices in Platform, Leeds and also various satellite offices in regional locations such as Birmingham, Newcastle and Liverpool.
+Manchester Technology Centre is Head Quarters, with further offices in Leeds and also various satellite offices in regional locations such as Birmingham and Newcastle.
 We offer both onsite and remote delivery options regarding our training courses and our staff work a hybrid of both on-site and remote working patterns.

 Northcoders Group Ltd considers that modern slavery encompasses: